 Snapshot Montage

-The initial endeavor in introducing aesthetic experimental courses began with Snapshot Montage, initially designed as an exercise for freshman architecture majors at Tunghai University.
+The introduction of aesthetic experimental courses began with Snapshot Montage, initially designed for freshman architecture majors at Tunghai University.
 This exercise involved students searching for common objects or elements in the campus environment, collecting a series of images, and arranging them in photo grids.
-In addition to developing their photo composition skills, students were also required to observe the environmental information and present their personal interpretations.
+Besides developing their photo composition skills, students were required to observe environmental details and present their personal interpretations.
 To adapt the course for younger students, we transformed the concept into a “puzzle,” making the idea of “collage” more familiar and engaging for children.

 In early 2020, we conducted experiments and promoted the course in two elementary schools in Taitung City.
-Initially, we guided the students by asking questions like “Look, what is this?”
-This approach aimed to encourage students to observe visual elements such as colors, lines, and shapes in their environment, rather than solely focusing on identifying the names of objects.
+Initially, we guided the students by asking questions like “Look, what is this?” to encourage them to observe visual elements such as colors, lines, and shapes in their environment, rather than merely identifying objects by name.
 Using digital devices, specifically tablets, the students captured their own discoveries.
-Later, in the classroom, they utilized an image collage application to edit the materials they had photographed, creating multiple themed collages.
+Later, in the classroom, they used an image collage application to edit the photos they had taken, creating multiple themed collages.
 Finally, they uploaded and shared their creations with their classmates.

 VIEW ONLINE